 I'm not the only person here that these liberal fascists routinely target.

-And like me, conservatives are monitored, you know, every conservative is monitored every word they say, every word they write.
+You know, every conservative has monitored every word they say, every word they write.

 And contrary to the left's stated position about being so open-minded, you know, this effort to silence is alive and well in America today.

-Their goal is simple shut up, shut down, completely silence conservatives by any means necessary.
+Their goal is simple: shut up, shut down, completely silence conservatives by any means necessary.

 And unlike the left, I have no problem with what liberals say.